 I don't care if that love is real.

 - Attention Deficit...
 Ooh, Shiny!: Arguably in their collaboration with Todrick Hall:Kirstie (as the Witch of the West): Don't want no money! [to Avi/Lion] I like your beard.

-- Audience Participation Song: One of the most well-received part of their concert is where they divide the audience into thirds and have each third sing a part (as Team Scott, Team Mitch, and Team Kirstie), then have Avi and Kevin do their thing beneath.
+- One of the most well-received parts of their concerts is where they divide the audience into thirds and have each third sing a part (as Team Scott, Team Mitch, and Team Kirstie), then have Avi and Kevin do their thing beneath.

 - Basso Profundo: Avi, full stop.
 The man can rattle the floorboards on incredibly deep, low tones.

 - Bowdlerise: They tend to remove curse words and other potentially racy language in their songs, the most notable being their performance of "OMG" on The Sing-Off, explained in part by Kevin's very religious background.
 Fortunately, it rarely if ever gets in the way of their songs and it really does make the songs more palatable to a wider audience.